awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/5_expand_review.md

 ![TACheckId](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section5/TACheckId.png?classes=lab_picture_auto)

 ## Update DynamoDB Mapping Table
 1. The next step is to update the mapping table with the questionID we've just retrieved and the Trusted Advisor Check ID that we would like to include in this question note.
-In this example, i'm going to include the Amazon EC2 Reserved Instance Optimzation check, this has check ID value as **cX3c2R1chu**
+In this example, I'm going to include the Amazon EC2 Reserved Instance Optimization check, this has check ID value as **cX3c2R1chu**
 You can find more about the other Trusted Advisor checks [here](https://docs.aws.amazon.com/awssupport/latest/user/trusted-advisor-check-reference.html)
 With that, I will navigate to **wa-mapping.json** and update the mapping table as follows:
 ![MappingTable](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section5/mappingTable.png?classes=lab_picture_auto)